FreakLevel/chatbot-challenge/README.md

 - Add an API to create/delete/modify information in the database.
 - Add a validation system for the bot paths.
 - Add the posibility to send links with files/images through the messages in markdown.
+- Add CI/CD
+- Deploy in a SaaS